quillforms/quillforms/readme.txt

 == Changelog ==

+== 3.9.1 = 1 October 2024
+Fix: Fixing an issue with compatiblity with SG Optimizer plugin.
+Feature: Enhancing integration module

 == 3.9.0 = 8 September 2024
 Urgent Fix: Fix a javascript issue that prevents the form from loading correctly